habsinn/socialmediasquad/themes/forty/exampleSite/content/blogs/_index.md

 ---
-title: "Lifestyle"
+title: "Working-Learning"
 slug: "blogs"
 image: pic02.jpg
 date: 2017-10-31T22:27:21-05:00
 draft: false
 ---

-My blogs about technology and lifestyle.
+Our blogs about working and learning in the era of the Internets.